aashish24/jupyterlab_geojs/README.md

 # jupyterlab_cjson

-A JupyterLab and Jupyter Notebook extension for rendering CJSON
+A JupyterLab and Jupyter Notebook extension for rendering GEOJSON

 ## Prerequisites